piet-de-leeuw/JavaScript-Projects/README.md

 ### Project9_countdown_slideshow
 In this project I made a countdown timer and a slideshow.
 I used a combination of HTML CSS and JavaScript.

+### Project10_loops_arrays
+In this project i dit exercises with:
+- While lppo
+- For loop
+- Arrays
+- constant
+- let
+- return
+- break
+- and continue